 RECALL NOTICE: The Rock-N-Play was recalled in April 2019.
 Since 2009, over 30 infant deaths occurred due to a child rolling while unrestrained.
 Please always use restraints on any device that has them and follow the manufacturer’s instructions.
 Also, it is recommended to stop using some items as soon as your child can roll.

-The Graco Rock-N-Play is a great tool for your toolbox, but what happens when your baby will only sleep in the Rock-N-Play?
+The Graco Rock-N-Play has been a great tool for a parent’s toolbox, but what happens when your baby will only sleep in the Rock-N-Play?
 Here are 5 tips to help:

 - Practice laying flat – Sometimes, the biggest adjustment to life outside the womb is laying flat.
 After all, your baby is “floating” in your belly all those months.
 One can only imagine how peaceful that must feel.
 Having a firm surface underneath you and laying on your back isn’t a position some babies like, especially those babies who have reflux.

 So, first, you might want to simply practice laying your baby flat during non-sleep times during the day.
 Tummy time is great, but since your baby isn’t supposed to sleep on his tummy until he is older, it’s best to practice laying your baby on his or her back.
 You might start with 5-10 minutes every day once a day, then twice a day, and so on.
 It doesn’t mean he will sleep on his back, but it’s a start!

 - Turn off the vibrations or rocking – If you are using the vibrations or rocking motion of the Rock-N-Play, try turning those off.
 Transitioning from moving sleep to a firm, flat, non-moving sleep position is changing multiple variables.
 Try changing just one variable at a time such as the rocking or vibrations.